UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

       coh-is-coherently-invertible-is-invertible)
 ```

-We also get the transpose version for free:
+We get the transpose version for free:

 ```agda
 module _